 From the Ads side menu click campaign > choose a campaign to edit > select locations > choose your location and radius.

 One of the reasons that radius is an effective location option is because it doesn’t limit your ad based upon arbitrary city limits.
 If someone is within a certain number of miles they still get the ad.

 Localize Your Landing Pages

-Landing page is not just a sales page especially if it is for a local business.
+A landing page is not just a sales page, especially if it is for a local business.
 Users should feel as if they entered your store virtually.
 So be sure to keep these points in mind:

 - If you have a phone number, include it and make it clickable on mobile version.